Want to upskill in AI policy? Here are 57 useful resources

 Overviews and expert advice

-These resources outline the AI policy landscape, highlighting current research efforts and some practical ways to begin contributing to the field.
+These resources outline the AI policy landscape, highlighting current research efforts and practical ways to begin contributing to the field.

 - EmergingTechPolicy.org